Silenttttttt/ExProtocol/README.md

 | Status Code | Indicates the status of the response (e.g., 200, 500)                       |

-### Usage
-- Import the `ExProtocol` class and use it to establish secure connections and exchange data between nodes.
-- Refer to the example usage in the `main()` function for a demonstration of the protocol's capabilities.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Or just message me directly.